intuition-dev/INTUITION2/_doc/docs/build.md

 # Running Meta

-Once nbake -a (admin) is deployed to '/root' and '/root/prod1' is mounted to your S3 WebApp, we are almost done.
+Once mbake -a (admin) is deployed to '/root' and '/root/prod1' is mounted to your S3 WebApp, we are almost done.
 Don't be confused between the web app that you are developing, and the Meta/Admin that you are using on your app.

 Edit admin.yaml with a password you want to use and the folder you have; then: